 Python is a powerful language, which is why it is so in demand by employers.
 It’s also a great stepping stone to other languages.
 When learning Python, kids will be introduced to coding basics like loops, variables, and lists.
 This gives them a solid foundation for learning other coding languages in the future.

 Recommended: Python Game Development for Kids

->

-> The popular MMO game is run on Java and players are allowed to modify basically everything about the game, from landscapes to characters and everything in between.
+The popular MMO game is run on Java.
+The players are allowed to modify basically everything about the game, from landscapes to characters and everything in between.

->

-> The syntax of Java makes it more stable and easy to maintain than other languages, but it also makes it more difficult to learn.
-In general Java is considered best for intermediate students or those who are at least in middle school, so it may not be ideal for elementary school students who are learning to code.
+The syntax of Java makes it more stable and easy to maintain than other languages, but it also makes it more difficult to learn.
+In general, Java is considered best for intermediate students or those who are at least in middle school.
+It may not be ideal for elementary school students who are learning to code.

->

-> Lua is the driving force behind Roblox, which as most parents know, is widely popular with kids.
+Lua is the driving force behind Roblox, which as most parents know, is widely popular with kids.
 In general, Lua was created to be used in applications, which is why it’s often used with iOS and Android apps and games.
 In addition to Roblox, other popular games that use Lua include World of Warcraft and Angry Birds.

 Lua uses a simple text-based syntax that is easy for beginners to learn and start using.
 If your child’s interest in coding is all about wanting to make their own games, Lua is a great place to start.